-Be careful when handling the tissue paper with glue on, as the colour can leak out and it has a tendency to stain.
-If you are worried about your table it is worth popping your craft on a tray while you do this part.
+Be careful when handling the tissue paper with glue on, as the colour can leak out and can stain.
+If you're worried about your table it's worth popping your craft on a tray.

 Now you can add some baubles!
 Scrunch some of your small coloured tissue paper squares into separate balls.
 We scrunched these a little bit tighter so they gave the effect of being more round and bauble shaped.

 Mr 5 chose a combination of pink, blue and yellow for ours, but any colour would look great (other than green which would get a bit lost 😜)

 I love this method of scrunching tissue paper to make a collage - it's very effective and simple but also gives a lovely textured result.

 Mr 5 was so proud of his creation that I stuck it to our kitchen cabinet for everyone to see.

 Enjoyed creating this?
 Let me know in the comments!
 And why not count down til the big day with our advent colouring pages!